-Richardson, Texas-based medical supply company Direct Source Medical (DSM), which also does business as National Access Medical (NAM), Access Medical Supply and Direct Medical Supply, was served with a search warrant by the Fort Worth Division Postal Inspectors on Aug.
+Richardson, Texas-based medical supply company Direct Source Medical (DSM), which also does business as National Access Medical (NAM), Access Medical Supply and Direct Medical Supply, was served with a search warrant by the Fort Worth Division Postal Inspectors on Aug.22, 2006.
+The investigation was spurred by more than 100 complaints filed with the Better Business Bureau (BBB) of Metropolitan Dallas.

 "Inspectors were looking for information supporting allegations of mail fraud, e.g., invoices, credit card information, other financial documents, and additional victims of the scheme," said Amanda McMurrey, postal inspector/public information officer, Fort Worth Division, U.S. Postal Inspection Service.
 "The alleged parent company was Direct Source Medical, but billing was sent underneath the other three names, all allegedly involving [owner] Scott Malcolm."